casangi/casadocs/docs/tasks/task_gaincal.rst

-   Nominally (*solmode=''*), gaincal performs an iterative, steepest-descent chi-squared minimization for its antenna-based gain solution, i.e., minimizaiton of the L2 norm.
+   Nominally (*solmode=''*), gaincal performs an iterative, steepest-descent chi-squared minimization for its antenna-based gain solution, i.e., minimization of the L2 norm.
 Visibility outliers (i.e., data not strictly consistent with the assumption of antenna-based gains and the supplied visibility model within the available SNR) can significantly distort the chi-squared